 Pots de creme are a perfect holiday dessert because they are a little bit fancy, and make a good impression, but don’t actually require a lot of work.
 These are an upscale restaurant-style dessert that you can easily make at home!

-As for the pots de creme, these are also sure to be well-received.
 You won’t find a more rich and creamy dessert, and the combination of flavors is impeccable!

 - 2 - 4 oz. bars semi-sweet baking chocolate, coarsely chopped

 - ½ c. mü coffeehouse cocktails in Creamy Espresso Macchiato or your favorite flavor